 New Forbes Report: Personalization Leaders Prosper, Learners Suffer

 Recent years have not been kind to retail, media, and many other sectors.
-But new survey results from Forbes and Arm Treasure Data show that some businesses are aggressively fighting back.
+But new survey results from Forbes and Treasure Data show that some businesses are aggressively fighting back.
 The report, “The Clear Path to Personalization,” reveals how businesses use AI-driven technology to personalize the customer experience, even at a scale of millions of individual customers.
 Those blazing a trail with this new strategy say they’re already reaping the rewards, while the fortunes of those who lag behind are declining, according to the survey of marketing executives from 200 global firms.

 Why the Drive to Personalize?